growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ## Adding users to groups

-Select a group displayed in the Group List.
+Select a group in the Group List.

 ![group4](./images/group4.png)